-Letting two customer in the store at a time.
-Online ordering is still available for curbside pick up.
+Regular Business hours with two customer allowed in the store at a time.
+Online ordering available for contactless curbside pick up.

 MONDAY: 12 X FQ MEATBALLS, 1 LITRE OF HOUSE MADE TOMATO BUTTER SAUCE AND A PACK OF FREE PASTA….
 FEEDS FOUR….. $16.99